dimplekumar1/Inventory-Management-System-with-JavaFX/README.md

 ### 2. Object-Oriented Design

-Built upon a solid foundation of object-oriented programming, the Inventory Management System incorporates various classes that map to the UML class diagram provided.
+Built upon a solid foundation of object-oriented programming, the Inventory Management System incorporates various classes that map to a UML class diagram.
 The design includes inheritance, abstract and concrete classes, and the use of instance and static variables and methods.
 This ensures flexibility and maintainability while accommodating future enhancements to the application.

 ### 3. Comprehensive Functionality